majestic53/nesl/README.md

 ### A lightweight NES emulator, written in C.

-This project emulates the original NES hardware with enough accuracy to run most common games, while being performant and natively compilable on Linux, MacOS and Windows.
+`NESL` emulates the original NES hardware with enough accuracy to run most common games, while being performant and natively compilable on Linux, MacOS and Windows.

-__NOTE__: This project is a still a work-in-progress.
+__NOTE__: `NESL` is a still a work-in-progress.
 Some features may be incomplete or may contain bugs.
 See how to contribute and file issues [here](CONTRIBUTING.md#places-to-contribute).

 <p align="center">
     <img src=docs/demo0.png><img src=docs/demo1.png>